 The netstat (network statistics) command is a versatile networking tool that provides information about network connections, routing tables, interface statistics, and other network-related information.
 Here’s a brief overview of the information that netstat can show:

 - Active connections: The netstat command displays active TCP and UDP connections on your system, including the local and remote addresses, port numbers, and connection states (e.g., ESTABLISHED, LISTEN, CLOSE_WAIT).
+On Windows, the state for listeners appears as

-- Listening ports: Netstat can show you a list of TCP and UDP ports on which your system is listening for incoming connections.
+LISTENING. - Listening ports: Netstat can show you a list of TCP and UDP ports on which your system is listening for incoming connections.
 This can help you identify open ports and services running on your system.

 - Interface statistics: Netstat can display statistics for network interfaces, such as the number of packets sent and received, errors, and dropped packets.
 This information can be useful for monitoring network performance and identifying issues.